Candle vigil for missing fishermen

 "Unless the situation changes, today will mark the end of our activity."

-The service, held at the harbour, is being led by the local churches and the fishermen's mission.
+The service, held at the harbour, was led by the local churches and the fishermen's mission.

 Speaking ahead of the service, Clyde Fishermen's Association chairman Kenny McNab said: "We will light a candle and that candle will stay lit until the boys are recovered from the Nancy Glen.